Dining at Royal Westmoreland

 We know the people that visit Royal Westmoreland enjoy the finer things in life, and of course, that extends to wining and dining.

-Handily for residents and guests, not only is Barbados a wonderfully beautiful and diverse island paradise, it’s also home to some of the finest cuisine you’ll find.
+Handily for residents and guests, not only is Barbados a wonderfully beautiful and diverse island paradise, but it’s also home to some of the finest cuisines you’ll find.
 There are restaurants across the island serving splendid meals in spectacular scenery, all influenced and shaped by different cultures, ranging from Britain to Portugal, Spain and West Africa.

 Below are some recommendations of dining at Royal Westmoreland:

 Food on the go for golfers before or during their round.
 Open from 6-30am every day with a wide selection of beverages and a menu full of comfort food.
 The breakfast roll and hot dogs being particular favourites.
 Though set up primarily golfers the attraction has grown and many onsite guests visit in the morning for coffee and a breakfast roll or to collect takeaway orders.